BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/README.md

 ## 6. Output & Logging

 Predicted grids for datasets are written to `submission.json`.
 When `solve_task` runs with `debug=True` a detailed log file is created under `logs/` describing extracted rules, conflicts and scoring statistics.
-Failures below a score threshold are appended to `logs/failure_log.json` for later inspection.
+Failures below a score threshold are appended to `logs/failure_log.jsonl` as JSON lines containing `intermediate_grids`, `color_lineage`, `rejection_stage` and other diagnostics.

 ## 7. Example Tasks & Visualizations